Enfys: the LGBT+ Staff Network Committee

 Outside of work she has a love of sport (particularly rugby – a Cardiff Blues season ticket holder), movies, eating out and reading.
 She’s been known to dabble in the occasional karaoke night as well!

 Enfys Role: Vice-Chair, Web Editor & Marketing Officer

 Ruth manages the Enfys web and Facebook pages and designs the marketing materials for events.

-About: Ruth joined the University in 2006 and currently works as a Postgraduate Courses Coordinator and 1 day a week as Athena SWAN Executive Officer in the School of Medicine.
-Ruth’s day job involves administration of dermatology postgraduate programmes.
-She is a CUPF member-nominated trustee, an elected member of University Council and sits on the School of Medicine EDHR Committee.
+About: Ruth joined the University in 2006 and currently works 4 days a week as a Postgraduate Courses Coordinator and 1 day a week as Athena SWAN Executive Officer in the School of Medicine.
+She is a CUPF member-nominated trustee, an elected member of University Council and is Vice-Chair of the School of Medicine EDHR Committee.
 In 2014 she won the Cardiff University Celebrating Excellence Award for Outstanding Contribution to Equality and Diversity.
 Ruth is also a Stonewall Cymru Role Model.

 Enfys Role: Women’s Champion